Helping clients to become Cyber Essentials Certified

 it will always be on the ‘to-do’ list, but sometimes things which you’ve been

 meaning to get around to can lead to disastrous consequences if they are not

 The Cyber Security Breaches Survey 2019 showed that 15% of those firms who had identified an attack took more than a day to recover.
 In today’s fast-paced world, the longer it takes to recover from a hack, the more damage can be done.
 In worst-case scenarios, an attack can even cause a business to cease trading – especially if customer data such as payment details have been compromised.

 At Lucid Systems, we work hard to take the stress of online security away from our clients.
 We work collaboratively to assess your individual systems and security practices and make the technical changes required to improve your resilience.
 We use our expertise to implement stringent policies and educate all staff members of the importance of remaining vigilant to any online threats.
 When we are comfortable that everything is set up as it should, we complete the Cyber Essentials application on your behalf, allowing you to enjoy the benefits of full certification.

 The end result is that you can feel confident that you’ve done what you can to protect your business.
 You can demonstrate to your customers that you have a full audit of internal security processes (which are vital as part of the stringent GDPR legislation), and you can show to customers that you can safely store and process personal or sensitive data.

 We work alongside clients in locations such as Ipswich, Bury St Edmunds, and Colchester and Bedfordshire to protect them against cyber crime.
-If you’d like to find out about our data security initiatives or our disaster recovery solutions, please get in touch.
+If you’d like to find out about our data security initiatives or our disaster recovery solutions, or you would like us to arrange your Cyber Essentials certification on your behalf, please get in touch.

 by Amy Dawson